grafana/xk6-redis/README.md

 | :exclamation: This is a proof of concept, isn't supported by the k6 team, and may break in the future.
 USE AT YOUR OWN RISK! |
 |------|

+Note that there is already a [k6 Redis extension](https://github.com/dgzlopes/k6-extension-redis) that uses a different Go library and slightly different API.
+The extension in this current repo served as an example for an [xk6 tutorial article](https://k6.io/blog/extending-k6-with-xk6), but using one or the other is up to the user. :)

 ## Build

 To build a `k6` binary with this extension, first ensure you have the prerequisites: